 Bombing as a method to accelerate air ingress

-In the case of containers which, however, are not sealed with negative pressure or have already been sealed with air, the oxygen content changes only very slowly over time in the event of a leak.
+In the case of containers that are not sealed with negative pressure or have already been sealed with air, the oxygen content changes very slowly in the event of a leak.
 This applies to most parenteral packaging filled with liquid such as vials and syringes.
-In these cases, leak detection wouldn’t have been possible to achieve using the very fast, precise and non-destructive HSA method would only be possible with long waiting times and is therefore not practical.
+In these cases, leak testing using the precise and non-destructive HSA method would only be possible with long waiting times and is therefore not practical.
 Despite these challenges, the Bombing Method makes it possible to use the HSA method for leak testing.

 Bombing involves changing the gas composition of the headspace in a test specimen by means of targeted and controlled changes in the ambient conditions.
 Possible changes of the environmental conditions are defined cycles with overpressure and/or underpressure or the increase of the concentration of the trace gas, which can be detected by means of the HSA method.
 In the case of a leak, gas compositions within the test sample change within a short time.
 These changes can be detected by means of non-destructive HSA method and leaks can be detected accordingly - manually or automatically at full production capacity.
 The method enables a deterministic leak test according to USP<1207> for sterile packaging materials filled with freeze-dried, powdered or liquid product.
 Bombing can also be used in combination with the HSA method for packaging materials that have been sealed under vacuum, inert gas or atmosphere in headspace.

 Together with our customers we analyze the production process and the packaging material combination and then prepare a risk analysis.
 We discuss the different options of the testing method and develop the optimal bombing and testing process for you.
 Our laboratory has an automated, high-precision bombing chamber in which we can map different pressures and gas concentrations as part of the cycle development.